South Florida Braces for Potential Atlantic System Impact – NBC 7 South Florida

 If it develops into a tropical storm, which according to forecasts is possible, it would be called Alex.

-A second potential system could form in the Atlantic Ocean off the coast of Florida in the next few days.
+A second potential system might form in the Atlantic Ocean off the coast of Florida in the next few days.
 With a 10 percent chance of formation in the next five days, the forecast is for it to move away from the United States.

 The 2022 Atlantic hurricane season officially began Wednesday with a more active-than-normal season forecast.